-A Clinical Photographer is a specialised photographer trained to record a wide variety of medical conditions from routine (for example pre- and post-operative photographs) to highly complex photography (for example UV & 3D photographs).
+A Clinical Photographer is a specialised photographer trained to record a wide variety of medical conditions from routine (for example pre and post-operative photographs) to highly complex photography (for example UV & 3D planning photographs).

 Clinical photographs are taken to help doctors and other health professionals to monitor clinical conditions.
 They are often used as part of the planning process alongside other tests such as x-rays, scans and blood tests.

 Patients can be photographed in a studio using controlled lighting and digital technology.
 The studio operates a ‘no appointment necessary’ service on Monday, Tuesday & Thursday with most patients being seen either immediately or within a few minutes of arriving.
-Our digital workflow enables all properly consented clinical images to be viewed by the authorised consultants on CD.
-Professional clinical photography in the studio ensures patients are photographed according to national guidelines and standardised so as to ensure an accurate medical record.
+Our digital workflow enables all properly consented clinical images to be viewed by the authorised consultants and clinicians on secure trust computers.
+Professional clinical photography in the studio ensures patients are photographed according to national guidelines are standardised as to ensure an accurate medical record.

 You will then be asked into the studio where the clinical photographer will explain what photographs he/she will need to take.